Video Production in a Competitive Landscape

 - Does your budget align with your goal?

-- What type of video do you need and do the company you want to hire specialize in this type of video?
+- What type of video do you need and does the company you want to hire specialize in this type of video?

 - Does the company have the appropriate gear to get the job done?